 'Investing in an outdoor kitchen can be a costly project, but it's a feature that can recover most of its cost upon resale.
-The best idea is to keep it simple and include kitchen basics: large grill, stainless-steel storage drawers, sink with running water, countertop for food prep, outdoor fridge and freezer with plenty of room for drinks and ice, and waste receptacle for trash and recyclables.'
+The best idea is to keep it simple and include kitchen basics: a large grill, stainless-steel storage drawers, a sink with running water, a countertop for food prep, an outdoor fridge and freezer with plenty of room for drinks and ice, and a waste receptacle for trash and recyclables.'

-Do bear in mind that for more compact backyards your pool will obviously need to be on the smaller side, which might be better for soaking and relaxing rather than swimming laps.
+Do bear in mind that for more compact backyards, your pool will obviously need to be on the smaller side, which might be better for soaking and relaxing rather than swimming laps.
 Although, if you have a long, narrow backyard, you could potentially install a lap pool instead.

-6. ...or add an infinity pool if your yard is hilly
+12. ...or add an infinity pool if your yard is hilly

 This backyard project perfects the look, with a small infinity pool looking out onto a river.
-One of our favorite additions is the in-pool spa as it means there's no need to find additional space on the deck for one of best hot tubs.
+One of our favorite additions is the in-pool spa as it means there's no need to find additional space on the deck for one of the best hot tubs.

-7. Place an outdoor rug over your hardscaping
+13. Place an outdoor rug over your hardscaping

 One of the downsides of building a deck or patio in your small backyard is that it will take away space for grass.
-To help create a more comfortable area, whether that's for your kids to play our your pets to lounge around, you can roll out an outdoor rug.
+To help create a more comfortable area, whether that's for your kids to play or your pets to lounge around, you can roll out an outdoor rug.
 From a design perspective, rugs are also a great way to make a room (even an outdoor one) feel more cohesive.

-8. Don't forget about lighting
+14. Don't forget about lighting

 'Regardless of how you decide to decorate your small backyard, adding the right lighting to your space is critical,' says Eric Jeanette of the Lighting Tutor.
 'Not only will it improve the look and feel of what you are trying to accomplish, but it will also enable you to enjoy your yard at night.
-This can be accomplished by adding string lights, globes, pathway lighting and landscape lighting.'
+This can be accomplished by adding string lights, globes, pathway lighting, and landscape lighting.'

 These brass globe lights are a brilliant solution for your outdoor lighting ideas as they're easy to install; you don't even need access to an outlet.
-They're solar-powered, so all you have to do is stick the stakes and the solar panel in your lawn or flowerbed, then wait for twilight for them to automatically illuminate.
+They're solar-powered, so all you have to do is stick the stakes and the solar panel in your lawn or flower bed, then wait for twilight for them to automatically illuminate.

-When thinking about how we want to design our small backyard ideas, we're often focused purely on the visual elements, but it's important not to forget about the other senses too.
+When thinking about how we want to design our small backyard ideas, we're often focused purely on the visual elements.
+But, it's important not to forget about the other senses, too.

-Adding a water feature is a great way to incorporate sound into your outdoor space, so you can sit outdoors and listen to the calming sound of water trickling in a fountain or small pond.
+Adding a water feature is a great way to incorporate sound into your outdoor space, so you can sit and listen to the calming sound of water trickling in a fountain or small pond.

 Water features do require a bit of maintenance to ensure they don't end up filled with slimy green algae, and keep in mind the climate where you live.
 If winters are harsh, that will affect seasonal maintenance – you might need to drain the feature so that the water doesn't freeze and potentially crack the structure.